Swiss Ticket Tax

 Swiss Ticket Tax is levied on passengers departing from Switzerland on-board commercial flights.
 It is not to be confounded with the Swiss Private Flight Levy (or Abgabe Allgemeine Luftfahrt) which targets non-commercial, private flights.

 This new tax has yet to come into force.
 Most likely, it will take effect in January 2022.
-The law governing the ticket tax is the revised CO2 Act which is about to pass the National Council and Council of States.
+The law governing the ticket tax is the revised CO2 Act which passed the National Council and Council of States on 25 September 2020.

 How Much is Swiss Ticket Tax?